FOREX-Dollar back on upward track, hits eight-year high vs yen

 also been mildly disappointing, even as underlying inflation

 showed some signs of life.
-Durable goods numbers as well as a
+Durable goods data as well as a flash

 everyone was so optimistic as to what they would show.